FILTER

 Alisan Atelier

 Alisan Atelier is pleased to announce Spirit In Flux, a special group exhibition of 11 artists inspired by and engaging with the innovative spirit championed by the founder of Hong Kong’s New Ink Movement, Lui Shou-kwan.
-Participants include Au Hoi-lam, Fan Yan, Fung Hoi-shan, Sherry, Heung Kin-fung, Alex, Kong Chun-nga, Kitty, Li Tingting, Miao Hanwen, Mok Hoi-ching, Silvester, Tang Kai-yiu, Frank, Tse Chun-sing, and Yuen Ka-yee, Angela They each chart their own course in artistic innovation, directly and indirectly respond to the legacy of Lui Shou-kwan, which is currently celebrated in a landmark solo exhibition at Alisan Fine Arts’ Central Hong Kong gallery.
+Participants include Au Hoi-lam, Fan Yan, Fung Hoi-shan, Sherry, Heung Kin-fung, Alex, Kong Chun-nga, Kitty, Li Tingting, Miao Hanwen, Mok Hoi-ching, Silvester, Tang Kai-yiu, Frank, Tse Chun-sing, and Yuen Ka-yee, Angela.
+They each chart their own course in artistic innovation, directly and indirectly respond to the legacy of Lui Shou-kwan, which was celebrated in a landmark solo exhibition at Alisan Fine Arts' Central gallery from September to December 2025.

-Heung Kin-fung, Alex's painting Mountain is a mountain III attempts to blend realism and abstraction to depict mountain landscapes.
+Alex Heung's painting Mountain is a mountain III attempts to blend realism and abstraction to depict mountain landscapes.
 Grids of hand-painted colour, reminiscent of natural pixels, harmoniously juxtapose with the printed, concrete mountain forms.
-Mainland artist Miao Hanwen's Floating Colours, Floating Ink series reimagines landscapes using design elements—dots, lines, and surfaces—to create geometric, abstract ink paintings.
-Tang Kai-yiu, Frank's Withered Tree series features trees rendered with clear yet delicate brushstrokes, echoing the mountain vistas found in Lui Shou-kwan’s broad-brush Zen paintings.
-Kong Chun-nga, Kitty, known for her surrealist scenes, captures a whimsical moment when a bird encounters a girl returning home in her work The Swing, showcasing her contemporary artistic sensibilities.
+Mainland artist Miao Hanwen's Floating Colours, Floating Ink series reimagines landscapes using design elements—dots, lines, and surfaces—to create geometric abstraction ink paintings.
+Local artist Au Hoi-lam's Contemplating in a Hermetic House series also depicts the four seasons outside the window with flat blocks of mountain colours.
+Frank Tang's Withered Tree series features trees rendered with clear yet delicate brushstrokes, echoing the mountain vistas found in Lui Shou-kwan’s broad-brush Zen paintings.
+Kitty Kong, known for her surrealist scenes, captures a whimsical moment when a bird encounters a girl returning home in her work The Swing, showcasing her contemporary artistic sensibilities.
+Sherry Fung's Victoria Harbour series metaphorically represents the urban life of Hong Kong people with snow leopards.

 Additionally, Fan Yan presents delicate abstract paintings that evoke a melodic quality, alongside graceful paper sculptures that seem to dance to the rhythm of music.
 Mainland artist Li Tingting's Aura of Grace explores the three-dimensionality of ink painting by incorporating carved wooden bird-and-flower components into a painted box featuring branches and Taihu rocks, ingeniously connecting the two elements to integrate sculpture and painting.
-Emerging local artist Mok Hoi-ching, Silvester transformed Hong Kong's iconic mountains into ceramics, enhancing them with computer-printed textures to create a fresh landscape concept.
+Emerging local artist Silvester Mok, transformed Hong Kong's iconic mountains into ceramics, enhancing them with computer-printed textures to create a fresh landscape concept.
 Tse Chun-sing's new media installation employs micro-displays and metal brackets to simulate plum blossoms, using AI-generated technology to animate the blossoming effect on the displays.
 This innovative artwork intertwines the natural and mechanical while incorporating a touch of literati aesthetics.
-Lastly, Yuen Ka-yee collects everyday found objects and integrates them into a luminous, rotating mechanism, projecting a moving landscape effect reminiscent of a revolving lantern.
+Lastly, Angela Yuen has collected textile tools and fabrics, embedding them in a glowing rotating device that projects a carousel-like moving landscape effect, intertwining Lion Rock, Wo Chai Shan, Kadoorie Hill, and the city's skyline.

 Alisan Atelier